-- Should never exceed 100% - A student is chronically absent if: - $\sum$ (Days absent that were excused or unexcused × Percent Day of Attendance) × 100 ÷ Total Days Enrolled is equal to or greater than 10% - Total days enrolled exclude days homebound and hospitalized. - Chronic Absentee Rate is: - (Chronic Absentee Count) ÷ (Total number of students who have been enrolled with at least 11 consecutive school days of enrollment) × 100 - Displayed as a percent with 1 decimal place (e.g. 5.1%)
+- Should never exceed 100% - A student is chronically absent if: - $\sum$ (Days absent that were excused or unexcused × Percent Day of Attendance) ÷ $\sum$ (Total Days Enrolled × Percent Day of Attendance) × 100 is equal to or greater than 10% - o Total days enrolled exclude days hospitalized. - Chronic Absentee Rate is: - (Chronic Absentee Count) ÷ (Total number of students who have been enrolled with at least 11 consecutive school days of enrollment) × 100 - Displayed as a percent with 1 decimal place (e.g. 5.1%) - At the state level, all counts/percentages should be based on unduplicated students counts.

-Student Mobility SY 2021
+Student Mobility SY 2022